yinsongbj/radar_area/README.md

 # radar_area
-calc the area of some radars
+Calculate the coverage area of multiple radars

 ## Summary
 Many times, we need to calculate the radar coverage.
 If we use mathematical formulas to calculate, we will face a lot of mathematical problems.
 Therefore, I propose a simple and effective algorithm for processing: judging by the situation of circular coverage.